 St Marys Park is an urban neighborhood (based on population density) located in Bronx, New York.

-St Marys Park real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments.
+St Marys Park real estate is primarily made up of small (studio to two bedroom) apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
-Many of the residences in the St Marys Park neighborhood are established but not old, having been built between 1970 and 1999.
+Many of the residences in the St Marys Park neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 In St Marys Park, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in St Marys Park is very tight compared to the demand for property here.